 Spacing requirements are stated in section 6.3.9, Table 6.3.9 of NFPA 58.

 4.1.4 Burial Depth Requirements for Underground and Mounded Containers

 Guidelines for burial depth are stated in section 6.6.6 of NFPA 58.
 When containers are installed in an area with no vehicular traffic, the minimum burial depth from grade shall be 15cm.

-4.1.5 Minimum Separation Distance between point of LPG transfer and Exposures
+4.1.5 Minimum Separation Distance between the point of LPG transfer and Exposures

 Some of these requirements are clearly spelt out in section 6.5 of NFPA 58.
-Some of the requirement are
+Some of the requirement is

-LPG transfer into containers is permitted under weather shelter or canopy, however section 184.108.40.206 states that a vehicle fuel dispensing points installed under a weather shelter or canopy shall not be enclosed for more than 50 percent of its perimeter
+- LPG transfer into containers is permitted under weather shelter or canopy, however, section 18.104.22.168 states that a vehicle fuel dispensing points installed under a weather shelter or canopy shall not be enclosed for more than 50 per cent of its perimeter

 LPG can be transported by Vessels/containers mounted on trailers, Vessels on rail tracks and by Ships.